-Easy access, indefinite reach and low cost are few aspects that fueled the growth of Edtech.
+Easy access, indefinite reach and low cost are a few aspects that fueled the growth of Edtech.
 The relatively low coverage cost with reach to remote areas and continuous advancement in AI will continue to spur the market growth and increase the consumer base.

-Market Segment and Structure
+Market segmentation and structure

 Incompetent staff, lack of innovative teaching methods and the need to evaluate the skill set frequently posed a problem to educational institutions and thus led to increased adoption of online education.
 The flexibility of time and course structure along with easy to adapt learning techniques are also factors that are fostering the growth of these platforms.

 The market is widely segmented between private corporative and educational institutions.
 Reputed institutions like Harvard and Stanford have paired up with platforms like Edx, providing online courses on an array of subjects stretching from arts to business investments.
-Schools, colleges, and institutions for professional studies have also taken up online classes that are nurturing student engagement and assisting them in their current curriculum.
+Schools, colleges and institutions for professional studies have also taken up online classes that are nurturing student engagement and assisting them in their current curriculum.

 Even a record number of private platforms like Byjus, Vedantu, Udemy, etc. have reported a striking increase in user engagement.
 These platforms envelop teachings of elementary level up till developing skillset for MBA’s and professionals.
 The growing trend is a definite indicator of the available market demand and a flourishing future for Edtech in India.

 Animated lectures videos, Lessons in the form of power points and face to face online counseling provided at the ease of your house at one click make users resort to these platforms.
 All these enterprises use machine-based algorithms that optimize your search results and provide you with the most relevant outcome.
 A student struggling around a topic will be caught by these inceptors and the search result will revolve around different modes of teaching on that very topic.